The best camera for film students in 2025

 Crop Factor in 4K: The 1.6x crop factor might require adjusting your shooting setup or framing when using wide-angle lenses.

-Battery Life: The battery life may be shorter compared to some other cameras, potentially requiring additional batteries for extended shooting sessions.
+Battery life: The battery life is shorter than some other cameras, potentially requiring additional batteries.

 Best Micro Four Thirds